BoringCode/BoringCMS/README.md

 Yes, it is on the rough side.
 I'm still learning about what is best practice and what isn't.
 My hope is that someone smarter then me can take the idea and code and turn it into something awesome.

+## What's coming soon?
+Well for one thing detailed documentation.
+Oh, and cleaner code.

 ## Credits
 HTML5/CSS3 Template: Twitter Bootstrap